 “Oh my actual life!” slipped out of my mouth as I exited the elevators of 120 Fenchurch street.
-I turned to look at AJ, eyes widening, as exquisite, 360 degree views of London rose along the glass-lined edges with every step.
-London, in all its glory, revealed from a unique, open air terrance at the Garden at 120.
+Turning to look at AJ, eyes widening as the exquisite 360 degree views of London rise along the glass-lined edges with every step.
+London, in all its glory – blue skies included, unfolds from the exquisite open air terrace of the Garden at 120.

 Finding 120 Fenchurch Street

 Having drawn money and “quickly” popped into the nearby Superdrug (to raid their Makeup Revolution stand) my husband hurriedly found me, enquiring, “What are you doing?
 We’re waiting for you!”

 “Just look love!
 Loooook at the magic!” – I was referring to the makeup (Revolution was not yet available in South Africa when I exploring these shelves of glittery joy.)
 Happy for me but definitely not interested, he coaxed me out of the store and over the street to a foyer with an animated ceiling.
 Beautiful flowers and greenery in motion displayed above our heads enticed us to explore further.

 5 Facts About The Garden at 120 Fenchurch Street

 - The Garden at 120 is the City of London’s largest public rooftop space.

 - The concept was designed by landscape architects Latz+Partner, who are also working on the refurbishment of South London’s Crystal Palace.

 - The garden is maintained by award winning company Landform, renowned for maintaining (and creating) high quality landscapes throughout the UK including the Ascot Spring Garden.